 - Consent Note:

 Consent required for undergraduate students.

 - Special Comments:

-The laboratory portion is offered on a schedule of 6-8 hours/day during the final week of the Winter intersession.
+The laboratory portion is offered on a schedule of 6-8 hours/day during the first week of the Winter intersession.